 Load-balancing manages multiple CMS sites that run on two or more separate web servers which run IIS.
 All the sites share the same database and file store.
 You can launch new sites from the CMS admin view > Config > Manage Websites without any additional configuration needed.
 You need only a start page and a URL for the new site, which are stored in the database.
 New sites are automatically provisioned.

-You can load-balance Optimizely CMS across multiple servers using the Optimizely event management system.
+You can load-balance CMS across multiple servers using the CMS event management system.
 When an event occurs, such as a cache removal notification, that server updates the local cache and configured servers in the setup.

 You can deploy multiple CMS websites to a website environment with multiple instances.
 The CMS sites share the same SQL database and BLOB storage that stores binary file data in the cloud environment.
 The sites are load-balanced, and a Service Bus manages events between the CMS websites.

 Deploying to a cloud environment requires each deployed application and module is designed for cloud use.